htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    in a confusing way when the disk on the submit side is full.
    :ticket:`7596`

+-  Fixed a bug where *condor_ssh_to_job* could fail for Docker Universe jobs if the HTCondor binaries are installed in a non-default location.
+   :ticket:`7613`

 -  Fixed a bug whereby the ``MemoryUsage`` attribute in the job classad for a Docker Universe job failed to report the maximum memory usage of the job, but instead reported either zero or the current memory usage.